grassrootseconomics/org-website/content/blog/faith-based.rst

 “The tree that provided us with the shade dried up and fell down and that's when we decided to build a temporary structure” Dzeha explains.

 At the height of the COVID-19 pandemic in 2020, Mkanyeni community was among the numerous communities that were empowered by Sarafu to build their own prospering economies.
 Pastor Dzeha Nyanye was one of the people that was trained on how to use the Community Inclusion Currency -a blockchain based voucher used to trade among community members when the national currency is scarce.
 Dzeha who is also a shopkeeper explains how Sarafu has impacted his community positively,

 *”Sarafu has been a safe way of trade even during the pandemic since I no longer need to carry cash, it has also created job opportunities in my community since the youths and even those without businesses or jobs can now offer services to those registered in Sarafu and earn an income.
 My sales have also increased as the users that could not have afforded a product from my shop due to lack of the national currency, can now use Sarafu to top up the little they have and get a product from me.
 I have created a network in my community and I'm also able to get other products that I don’t have in my shop from other users in my network.”*

 It is during this time that Dzeha saw an opportunity to develop his church.
 He quickly shared this concept with his congregation and they equally liked and received the concept well.
 They were happy and optimistic about building their church through Sarafu.
 They contributed Sarafu jointly and bought the building materials like sand, cement. metals, water and stones.
 They were able to pay the people that would work on the site in Sarafu and those people with Sarafu could pay tithings and local goods and services from the congregation.
 Their church is not yet done but they are grateful that Sarafu was introduced in their community.
-They are hoping to complete their roofing soon.”We are grateful to Sarafu because through it, my community got empowered and as a church in particular, we've made tremendous developments.”
-Said Elizabeth Chari, one of the church members.

-	*It is during this time that Dzeha saw an opportunity to develop his church.
-He quickly shared this concept with his congregation and they equally liked and received the concept well.
-They were happy and optimistic about building their church through Sarafu.
-They contributed Sarafu jointly and bought the building materials like sand, cement. metals, water and stones.
-They were able to pay the people that would work on the site in Sarafu and those people with Sarafu could pay tithings and local goods and services from the congregation.
-Their church is not yet done but they are grateful that Sarafu was introduced in their community.
-They are hoping to complete their roofing soon.”We are grateful to Sarafu because through it, my community got empowered and as a church in particular, we've made tremendous developments.”
-Said Elizabeth Chari, one of the church members.*

-It is during this time that Dzeha saw an opportunity to develop his church.
-He quickly shared this concept with his congregation and they equally liked and received the concept well.
-They were happy and optimistic about building their church through Sarafu.
-They contributed Sarafu jointly and bought the building materials like sand, cement. metals, water and stones.
-They were able to pay the people that would work on the site in Sarafu and those people with Sarafu could pay tithings and local goods and services from the congregation.
-Their church is not yet done but they are grateful that Sarafu was introduced in their community.
-They are hoping to complete their roofing soon.”We are grateful to Sarafu because through it, my community got empowered and as a church in particular, we've made tremendous developments.”
-Said Elizabeth Chari, one of the church members.
+They are hoping to complete their roofing soon. *”We are grateful to Sarafu because through it, my community got empowered and as a church in particular, we've made tremendous developments.”* Said Elizabeth Chari, one of the church members.